Re-opening and Returning to the Office

 Please contact us for a free initial consultation.
 Experienced representation is just a phone call or email away.

 As several of my clients are also fellow landlords, I thought it might be helpful to discuss the moratoriums on evictions that were in place and still are in some states.
 In the first quarter of 2020, the Federal government issued moratoriums on evictions.
-This had a fairly limited effect because it only had jurisdiction over housing that receives federal government payments or federal government loans.
+This recently expired but has been renewed by the Biden administration on August 3, 2021, with more limitations until October 2, 2021.
+However, lawsuits are already filed to challenge the new order and some states have already declared it non applicable.